made-in-germany-global/MADE-IN-GERMANY-GLOBAL/README.md

 <br>

-# 🇪🇳 MADE-IN-GERMANY-GLOBAL- Author, Initiator & Founder: <br> Andreas Thommen (Hanseatic City of Bremen, born 1972)
+# 🇪🇳 MADE-IN-GERMANY-GLOBAL- Author, Initiator & Founder: <br> Andreas Thommen (Born in 1972 in the Hanseatic city of Bremen)

 <div align="center">